usnistgov/sesame/doc/tutorial/parallel.rst

-Tutorial 7: Batch submission for computing clusters
+Tutorial 6: Batch submission for computing clusters
 ---------------------------------------

 Running Sesame on a cluster ............................

 Next we give an example of running Sesame on a computing cluster.
-This can be accomplished in several different ways, and the most efficient way depends on the details of the cluster environment.
+This can be accomplished in several different ways; the most efficient way depends on the details of the cluster environment.
 For our example, the prerequisites libraries are:

 	* `MPI Library <https://www.open-mpi.org>`_
 	* `mpi4py <http://mpi4py.scipy.org>`_